richterrob/ImputeBench/README.md

 R. Richter, J.F.
 Tavares, A. Miloschewski, M.M.B.
 Breteler and S. Mukherjee (2022) ImputeBench - Benchmarking Single Imputation Methods. in preparation

 Moreover, ImputeBench includes a number of plot functions to visualize observed, missing and imputed data distributions using ggplot2 or plotly.
+The Vignette.Rmd file can be knit into the vignette of ImputeBench (to adjust the time of knitting change
+64  sz = 500
+65  sz.2 = 500
+66  reps = 10
+in the .Rmd-file.).

 The functionality of ImputeBench is explained in detail in the accompanying vignette that is available in this repository.